KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 **Inanna's seven-gate stripping is the canonical articulation of voluntary L₂ deconstruction.** At each gate she surrenders an attribute — the *me* (divine ordinances) made visible as crown, lapis necklace, breastplate, golden ring, lapis measuring rod, and so on.
 These are the L₂ SS / SM personality-identity attributes through which Inanna's L₄ DP archetypal vitality manifests at the embodied threshold.
 Her voluntary surrender of each at the gates is **systematic L₂ Deconstruction** — sequential relinquishment of surface-identity attributes during declivous centropic sojourn, the same operator articulated in Christ's stripping before crucifixion within his own L₅ → L₁ cascade.

-**Inanna's entry into the "underworld" is declivous centropy into the Function 1 underworld.** For a supernal essence (Inanna at L₄ DP), embodiment itself is the underworld.
-The Sumerian narrative names the embodied stratum as "the underworld" because from the supernal perspective, declivation into L₁ is structurally the same operation as descent into a subversal domain — the supernal essence is encountering the density and friction of the embodied register.
+**Inanna's entry into the "underworld" is C↓→E declivous centropy into the Function 1 underworld.** For a supernal essence (Inanna at L₄ DP), embodiment itself is the underworld.
+The Sumerian narrative names the embodied stratum as "the underworld" because from the supernal perspective, declivation into L₁ is structurally the same operation as declivation into a subversal domain — the supernal essence is encountering the density and friction of the embodied register.
 Inanna does not enter IL₄; she enters the L₁ embodied World-Node and experiences the maximum entropic-reverberation pressure that the IL ruling-domain casts at the L₁ / IL₁ convergence threshold.

 **The "throne room" of Ereshkigal is the L₁ / IL₁ convergence threshold.** Ereshkigal as figure operates at IL₄ IDP / IDL as the structural architecture of the inverse ruling-domain.
 But the encounter between Inanna and Ereshkigal does not occur at the archetypal stratum — it occurs where the centropic essence's declivous motion brings her into structural contact with the inverse-domain's reverberation at the embodied convergence.
 The "eye of death" and the hook on which Inanna is hung are mythic articulations of the maximum entropic-reverberation pressure that can be applied at the L₁ / IL₁ threshold to a centropic essence undergoing voluntary declivation.

-**Inanna's restoration is acclivous return through Reflective Centropy.** Having reached the deepest point of her declivous motion — apparent death at the embodied convergence — her motion reflects and begins the acclivous return.
+**Inanna's restoration is acclivous return through ᛞ✨ Reflective Centropy.** Having reached the deepest point of her declivous motion — apparent death at the embodied convergence — her motion reflects and begins the acclivous return.
 Enki's intervention through the two created beings is structurally L₃ DM mediation operating at the embodied threshold to enable the acclivous return.
-The same Reflective Centropy mechanism underneath every centropic descent-and-return arc applies here.
+The same Reflective Centropy mechanism underneath every centropic declivation-and-return arc applies here.

 **The substitution of Dumuzid is Harmonic Exchange.** The lawful return through Reflective Centropy carries a substitutive element where another bears a portion of the return-cost.
 This is the Spiral mechanism of the centropic return arc, structurally distinct from IL₄ IDL coercive blood-covenant binding.
 Dumuzid's residence in the underworld for a portion of the year, alternating with Geshtinanna, articulates the seasonal cycle (winter dormancy, spring renewal) at cosmic scale — the same seasonal-cycle operator articulated in Persephone's annual cycle in Greek myth.